microsoft/shadow-realignment-mia/README.md

 bash scripts/table1_train_controlled_randomness.sh configs/cifar100/cnn-large.ini
 ```

+The results of this experiment will be saved in `experiments/cifar100/controlled_randomness/cnn-large/dsize-12500` of size 116M.

 ####  (OPTIONAL) Experiment 5: Causes of misalignment on Purchase100
 Table 10 reports the weight misalignment metric (WMS) computed on MLP models trained on Purchase100.
 To reproduce these results, train the models using the command below, then compute the WMS using similar commands as in Experiment 1 (making sure to use the correct config file, given below):

 ```
 bash scripts/table1_train_controlled_randomness.sh configs/purchase100/controlled_randomness/mlp_small_dropout.ini
 ```

+The results of this experiment will be saved in `experiments/purchase100/controlled_randomness/generic-mlp-dropout_600,512,256,128,100/dsize-20000` of size 92M.

 ####  (OPTIONAL) Experiment 6: Causes of misalignment on CIFAR10 using different training set sizes (Table 11 and Figure 6)
 Table 11 reports the weight misalignment metric (WMS) computed on CNN models trained on varying number of samples of CIFAR10: 12500 (taken from Experiment 1), 25000, and 50000.
 We provide instructions for obtaining the last two: